REASON AND VALUES EXEMPLIFIED IN GENDER

 what had been accepted as given by nature and God.
 It is an analog phenomenon

-to what I describe elsewhere as A
+to what I describe elsewhere as A feminist parenthesis on quantum mechanics.
+All

 this while man also seeks the balance between “masculine-feminine” power of